RawBData/Checkoff/README.md

 ```
-- Fill all the CRUD cycle necessities
+- Other models fill all the CRUD cycle necessities